HL7/davinci-ecdx/input/pagecontent/background.md

 ### What do Payers do with clinical information?

 Payers want to create a complete clinical record of their members to improve care coordination and provide optimum medical care.
 For example with this information they can reduce redundant care, shift to a more proactive and timely care, and make better informed and more accurate medical treatment and care planning recommendations.
 Improve processes between the payer and provider improves member experience.
 The member has fewer issues, such as shorter wait times and better planning/cost information.
 It allows the payer to have a more informed conversation with the member.
+Payers may use this clinical record to give providers information that may assist in care coordination.

 Payers also require clinical data from the provider ordering or providing services to document prior authorization, claims processing, audit submitted claims, to confirm medical necessity and appropriateness.
 Clinical data is also used by Payers to create complete, accurate risk profiles for members for value-based care contracts and population health adjustments.
 Quality reporting requirements and quality care scoring all require clinical data.
 Importantly, this data helps to reduce preventable medical errors.
 Payers review member information to identify gaps in care.
 They work with providers and hunt down information showing the gap in care has been closed.
 Improving HEDIS measure scores has a positive impact on revenue for payers and reimbursements for providers.